curationexperts/qa-ldf/README.md

 License
 -------

-This software is available under [the Apache 2.0 license](LICENSE).
+This software is available under {file:LICENSE the Apache 2.0 license}.